Overview

 Public Data Releases

-Once someone has decided to use a non-public data set from the Colorado All Payer Claims Database (CO APCD), it is crucial that they request the right information to answer their questions.
-While that sounds like a relatively straight-forward determination, in many cases it is not.
-The Data Element Request Read more…
+Once an organization or an individual has decided to use a non-public data set from the Colorado All Payer Claims Database (CO APCD), it’s crucial they request the right information to answer their questions.
+That sounds relatively straightforward, but when there are nearly 500 options to choose from, often it Read more

 Non-Public Data Release Process